Orlov revolt: Outbreak of the Russo-Turkish War of 1768–1774

 The Ottoman Empire had its longest period of peace between 1739 (Treaty of Belgrade) and 1768 - three decades when it did not engage any of its European rivals.
-Europe was caught up in costly and bloody conflicts while the Ottomans stayed out and tended to economy and politics, and rebuilding social and administrative organization.
+Europe was caught up in costly and bloody conflicts while the Ottomans stayed out and tended to economy, politics, and rebuilding social and administrative organization.

 This peaceful period came to an end on 23 October 1768, when the Porte declared war on Russia.
 Causes included aggressive Russian foreign policy, Russian interference in Crimea (an Ottoman vassal), and the power struggle in Poland-Lithuania.
 There were insignificant events in 1768–69, as both sides prepared for a long campaign.

-Meanwhile, Greek rebels were readied.
+Meanwhile, Greek rebels were being prepared.
 Wishing to weaken the Ottoman Empire and establish a pro-Russian independent Greek state, Russian emissaries had been sent to Mani in the mid-1760s to make a pact with the strongest local military leaders, and at the same time notable Greeks approached various Russian agents, discussing plans for the liberation of Greece.
 In preparation for war, Russian agents promoted Greek rebellion to support military actions in the north.
 Russian artillery captain Grigorios Papadopoulos (or Georgios Papasoglu), a Greek, was dispatched to Mani.
 Georgios Papazolis, another Greek officer of the Russian army, cooperated with the brothers Grigory and Alexei Orlov in preparations for a Greek insurrection in the Morea during the Russian military operations against the Ottoman Empire in 1769.
 The organization of the Greek rebellion was put under the Orlov brothers, with Alexei as the Russian fleet commander.

-Some Greek notables joined the Russian side, and promised them men and supplies, while in return they expected massive Russian aid (10,000 soldiers and military equipment).
-Russia planned to incite Orthodox Christians to revolt, and sent agents to Bosnia, Herzegovina, Montenegro, Albania, Crete and the Morea.
+Some Greek notables joined the Russian side and promised them men and supplies, while in return they expected massive Russian aid (10,000 soldiers and military equipment).
+Russia planned to incite Orthodox Christians to revolt, and sent agents to Bosnia, Herzegovina, Montenegro, Albania, Crete, and the Morea.
 Another Orlov brother, Fyodor Orlov, was sent to coordinate rebels in Morea, deemed the most important strategic area in mainland Greece (due to its ports).
-Russia assembled a war fleet for deployment in the Mediterranean, described as "one of the most spectacular events of the 18th century", which caught the Ottomans off-guard.
+Russia assembled a war fleet for deployment in the Mediterranean, described as "one of the most spectacular events of the 18th century", which caught the Ottomans off guard.
 The first fleet contingent (out of two) departed in August 1769 and arrived in the Aegean in December.
-This expedition of four ships, a few hundred soldiers and inadequate arms supplies greatly disappointed the Greeks.
+This expedition of only four ships, a few hundred soldiers, and inadequate arms supplies greatly disappointed the Greeks.
 Nevertheless, combined Russian-Greek forces attempted a campaign.